-"The ECF plays a powerful role in setting a standard for the profession"- ARK
+"The Early Career Framework plays a powerful role in setting a standard for the profession"- ARK

 5 .
 National training underpinned by evidence

 The Early Career Framework was developed using robust evidence to provide a national standard for early career teacher training.
-Endorsed by the Education Endowment Foundation (EEF), the national framework aims to ensure a common induction for all teachers and provide a common language and research base for the sector.
-As a result, the ECF will help to standardise training so that it will be high-quality and accessible to all ECTs.
+The national framework aims to ensure a common induction for all teachers and provide a common language and research base for the sector.
+The Early Career Framework standardises training to ensure it is high-quality and accessible to all early career teachers.

 6 .
 Picking up the ‘golden thread’ of continuing professional development